Devarim (Deuteronomy) 1:1-3:22, Yeshayahu (Isaiah) 1, Marqaus (Mark) 14

 I spent a long time looking for truth in all the wrong places, I know a hexagram when I see one.
 It is like when someone takes a look at the cross, they say, “Well that is not a cross, that is a something else”.
 You know a cross when you see one and you know a hexagram when you see one, give us a break.

-For all those who want to know more on that subject, we have a study on “Forbidden Images” in Nazarene Scripture Studies volume 1.
+For all those who want to know more on that subject, we have a study on “Forbidden Images” in Nazarene Scripture Studies, Volume One.
 I recommend checking that study out.
 It explains what is wrong with looking for a physical, visible object of worship to represent an invisible Elohim.
 It is all a big test, and you can read more about it in that study.

 After the sin of the golden calf, Yahweh then decommissioned the Firstborn Priesthood and then He established and commissioned the Levitical Priesthood to take its place.
 After that, our people spent about a year at Mount Sinai building the Tabernacle and basically getting our act together as a nation, as a people, and as the armies of living Elohim.